sahib/rmlint/docs/rmlint.1.in.rst

 1. **False Positives:** Depending on the options you use, there is a very slight risk of false positives (files that are erroneously detected as duplicate).
-   Internally a hasfunctions is used to compute a *fingerprint* of a file.
+   Internally a hashfunctions is used to compute a *fingerprint* of a file.
 These hashfunctions may, in theory, map two different files to the same fingerprint.
 This happens about once in 2 ** 64 files.
 Since `rmlint` computes at least 3 hashes per file and requires them to be the same size, it's very unlikely to happen.
 If you're really wary, try the *--paranoid* option.
+2. **File modification during or after rmlint run:** It is possible that a file that rmlint recognized as duplicate is modified afterwards, resulting in a different file.
+This is a general problem and cannot be solved from rmlint's side alone.
+You should **never modify the data until rmlint and the shellscript has been run through**.
+Careful persons might even consider to mount the filesystem you are scanning readonly.

 SEE ALSO
 ========